corejourney/core-blog/content/the-korean-language.md

 +++
-title = 'The Korean Language'
-date = 2026-01-16T22:20:08-05:00
-draft = true
+title = 'a list of odd features of the korean language' date = 2026-01-16T22:20:08-05:00 draft = true
 +++